 The IPC-Stiftung Mercator Fellowship program is funded by Stiftung Mercator.

-Dr. Kadri Tastan is an IPC-Stiftung Mercator Fellow at CATS at German Institute for International and Security Studies (SWP) and a senior fellow at the German Marshall Fund of the United States (GMF).
+Dr. Kadri Tastan was an IPC-Stiftung Mercator Fellow at CATS at German Institute for International and Security Studies (SWP).
+He is a senior fellow at the German Marshall Fund of the United States (GMF).
 Between 2011 and 2017, Kadri was an expert on European affairs, energy, climate change and environmental issues at the Union of Chambers and Commodity Exchanges of Turkey (TOBB).
 Alongside the advocacy role of the European affairs, energy, climate change and environmental issues at TOBB, from 2013 to 2015, Kadri was an adjunct professor at the TOBB University of Economics and Technology.

 He holds a PhD in Economics and European studies from the University of Sorbonne Nouvelle (Paris).
 Tastan has also been a researcher at the Centre for Studies in International Development, Economics and Social Movements (CEDIMES) in Paris during the preparation of his PhD.

 His research focuses on Turkey, Middle East, Turkey–EU relations, Turkey’s relationship with transatlantic partners, European integration, trade, energy and climate change.

 His research project at CATS explored the potential and limitations of a possible Turkish - European cooperation on the energy field.

 IPC-Stiftung Mercator Fellow 09/2021 - 08/2022

 Berk Esen is an IPC-Stiftung Mercator Fellow in the Center for Applied Turkey Studies (CATS) at the German Institute for International and Security Affairs (SWP).